greensteph/gatsby-starter-netlify-cms/src/pages/index.md

 math:
   heading: Math
   flashcards:
-    - question: This is a math flashcard
-      answer: this is the answer
+    - question: What Do You Do When the Sum of the Fractions is an Improper Fraction?
+      answer: >+
+        If the sum of the fractions is an improper fraction, rename the improper fraction as a mixed number.
+Then add the whole-number part of the mixed number to the other whole-number parts.

 image: /img/vectorstock_953773.png
 description: lorem ipsum
 ---